Kyagara/equinox/README.md

 ## About

-This is my first time developing and publishing an API client, I am constantly changing the project as I test and learn new things, please, check the commits for any breaking changes.
+This is my first time developing and publishing an API client, I am constantly changing the project as I test and learn new things, please, check the commits for any breaking changes, this will change coming 1.0.0.

 These projects helped me learn a lot: